G-Node/BC20-uploader/README.md

-# Uploader
+# Bernstein conference Poster Gallery Uploader

-Web service for uploading poster (PDF) and video files for the companian service Berstein Conference Poster gallery.
+This project is a companion web service for uploading poster (PDF) and video files for the Bernstein Conference Poster galleryservice.

-The Poster gallery is a specific deployment of the [GIN data](https://github.com/G-Node/gogs) hosting service.
+The Poster gallery is a specific deployment of the [GIN scientific data hosting service](https://github.com/G-Node/gogs).